bevyengine/bevy-website/release-content/0.16/release-notes/occlusion_culling.md

 **Occlusion culling** is the idea that we don't need to draw something that's completely blocked by other opaque objects, from the perspective of the camera.
 That makes sense!
-We don't need to draw a person hidden behind a wall, even if they're within the range used for frustrum culling.
+We don't need to draw a person hidden behind a wall, even if they're within the range used for frustum culling.

 Before you worry too much: we're already checking for this category of wasted work in some form, via the use of a **depth prepass**.
 A depth prepass renders the scene with a simplified shader, recording only the depth (distance from the camera) of each object into the 2-dimensional depth buffer.